Counting Square Discriminants: Acknowledgments

 \section{Acknowledgments}

-We would like to thank Jeffrey Hoffstein at Brown University for bringing this problem to our attention and suggesting how we might approach it, as well as Min Lee, also at Brown, for many helpful conversations.
+Most of this work was completed while the authors were at Brown University.
+We would like to thank Jeffrey Hoffstein at Brown University for bringing this problem to our attention and suggesting how we might approach it, as well as Min Lee at the University of Bristol for many helpful conversations.
 We would also like to thank Gergely Harcos at the Alfr\'{e}d R\'{e}nyi Institute of Mathematics for directing us toward the argument concerning the non-existence of exceptional eigenvalues given in Section \ref{spectral}.